searchdiscovery/client-mk-dl-spec/Technical Specification Data Layer - Events.md

 An assumption has also been made that there is already a data layer implemented according to the data layer documentation.
 As a result, this document is only focused on the event object and utilizing custom browser events to notify Launch that an event has occurred.

 ## Data Layer Rendering and Timing Considerations
 Where on the page should the data layer go and how should it be implemented?
-The general answer to this question is, “As close to the top of the document as possible, before the Adobe Launch embed, ideally within the `<head>` and as javascript within an inline `<script>` tag”.
+The general answer to this question is, “As close to the top of the document as possible, before the Adobe Launch embed, ideally within the `<head>` and as JavaScript within an inline `<script>` tag”.
 The broader answer is that the `mkorsData` object should be implemented so that it can be referenced at window scope and so that the data that it provides is there before it is needed.

 Any information that might be used by Adobe Launch as a rule condition should be rendered into the HTML page prior to the Adobe Launch header embed.
 This is typically the information in the `mkorsData.page` object as it is very common to set up rule conditions based on page type or category.
 Any information that is crucial for driving A/B testing or content targeting activities that need to happen as a part of page rendering should be included above the Adobe Launch header embed.